DennisFors/data-science/README.md

 OSSU Data Science uses the report [Curriculum Guidelines for Undergraduate Programs in Data Science](https://www.amstat.org/asa/files/pdfs/EDU-DataScienceGuidelines.pdf) as our guide for course recommendation.

-## How to use this guide

-### Duration
-It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
-Learners can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1TEGSUQDFuWL3TYNjiM8G3esly-tKOcgHSDABt92mzdA/copy) to estimate their end date.
-Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
-As you work through courses you can enter your actual course completion dates in the Curriculum Data sheet and get updated completion estimates.

-> **Warning:** While the spreadsheet is a useful tool to estimate the time you need to complete this curriculum, it may not be up-to-date with the curriculum.
-Use the spreadsheet just to estimate the time you need.
-Use the [the GitHub repo](https://github.com/ossu/data-science) to see what courses to do.

 ### Order of the classes

 Some courses can be taken in parallel, while others must be taken sequentially.
 All of the courses within a topic should be taken in the order listed in the curriculum.
 The graph below demonstrates how topics should be ordered.